SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Task Formulation

 \subsection{Task 2: Localization}

-When speaker inconsistencies are detected in multi-turn dialogues, identifying the exact problematic segment is essential for efficient correction and regeneration.
+When speaker inconsistencies are detected in a multi-turn dialogue, identifying the exact problematic turn is essential for efficient correction and regeneration.
 Merely detecting an anomaly is insufficient; a robust judge must pinpoint where the inconsistency occurs to enable targeted fixes.

-Given $\mathcal{A}_S$, the model must identify which turn, if any, disrupts speaker identity.
-The model predicts: